tdongsi/SqlTests/octopress/source/syllabus/index.markdown

 footer: true
 ---

+### Organization

+This blog is intentionally private, for personal reference and reflection, and not linked to anywhere.
+If you (a stranger) stumble upon this site, feel free to walk away now.

+This blog's categories are based on these topics (first order of the list in the next section).
+Namely, there will be Java, Python, JavaScript, SQL, Algorithm, Data Structure, Math, Graph, OS, System Design, Database, Network.

+When writing a post, specify the month by the number of the topic.
+For example, posts that are related to "Algorithm" should be February 2016.
+The year will be always 2016.

+December is reserved to random topics, for posts that have been removed from the main blog.

 ### Topics

-This blog's categories are based on these topics (first order of this list).
-Namely, there will be Java, Python, JavaScript, SQL, Algorithm, Data Structure, Math, Graph, OS, System Design, Database, Network.

 1. Coding: Java, Python, JavaScript, SQL.
     1. OOP